Jesaig/devops-mipt/README.md

-# Tasks of course "Devops" in MIPT
+# Tasks of the course "Devops" in MIPT

 - [dev env](https://github.com/Jesaig/devops-mipt/tree/master/generator-of-texts)
 Setting up development environment with vagrant and puppet